Trump: ‘Glad to have helped’ striking union workers, Bath shipyard reach agreement

 The new contract also includes an economic package with 3% wage increases in each year of the contract and continuation of existing benefits to include health care plans and a pension, according to a BIW news release.

-The union has been striking for over a month after rejecting a contract offer from shipyard management, specifically over provisions regarding seniority and subcontracting.
+The union has been striking since June after rejecting a contract offer from shipyard management, primarily over provisions regarding seniority and subcontracting.

 Trump had promised to expand the Navy to 355 ships when he first ran for president in 2016, indicating at a campaign rally in Lisbon that it would be a boon to the Bath shipyard.